maubanel/UE5-Hello-World/remove-player/README.md

 ##### `Step 7.`\|`UE5HW`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

-Drag the **BP_Camera_Actor** to the scene.
-Make sure the billboard component is at **Location** at the point where you want to rotate.
-Make sure the **Camera Component** is far enough away.
-Go back to the blueprint and adjust the distance.
+Make sure the billboard component is at a **Location** where you want to rotate around the letters.
+Centering it works for me.
+Make sure the **Camera Component** is far enough away to see the letters fully.
+Go back to the blueprint and adjust the distance as required.
 Use the camera preview to see the framing of the camera.
 I have it here so that the object is position and rotated with the pivot point in the right place.

 ![adjust position of camera in scene](images/AdjustPosition.png)